 Below is the comparison table in terms of test requirements between the IELTS and TOEFL exams.

 |Minimum Age||Minimum age of 16 years old|

 |Where to register|

 There are many free online test practices and online courses offered by the TOEFL and IELTS exams.
 Both these English tests also have various test preparation materials for sale that you can purchase, which you can use for your self-review and test preparation.

 Below is the comparison table of the practice tests offered by the TOEFL and IELTS to its test-takers.

 Which Is Easier, the TOEFL or the IELTS Exam?

-Both the TOEFL and IELTS have different scoring methods, tests coverage, duration, and test purposes.
-However, these two aims to measure an individual’s language skills and provide an accurate and reliable proficiency level.
+Both the TOEFL and IELTS have different scoring methods, test coverage, duration, and test purposes.
+However, these two aim to measure an individual’s language skills and provide an accurate and reliable proficiency level.